INTERSECT operator in

 - You can use

-to compare two datasets and retrieve only the rows that are shared between them.
+INTERSECTto compare two datasets and retrieve only the rows that are shared between them.

 For example, comparing two sets of product IDs:

-SELECT product_id FROM supplier2_products;
+SELECT product_id FROM supplier1_productsINTERSECTSELECT product_id FROM supplier2_products;

 This will return all product IDs that are found in both suppliers' product lists.